lobatt/minimalviablestack/content/docs/banking.md

 Right now, I would say in the US, the most important things regarding doing business in crytpo is compliance and getting your tax right.
 Hence I personally would favor more established names like [Gemini](https://www.gemini.com/) and [Coinbase](https://www.coinbase.com/).
 Both of them are operating in most US states and some international countries and offers business account and commerce solutions such as receving crypto payments and invoicing your customers.

-I do need to mention that because crypto banking is relatively new, event the big names are just doing their best, so don't be frustrated if you find their application process a bit unnecessarily complex and disorienting.
+I do need to mention that because crypto banking is relatively new, even the big names are just doing their best, so don't be frustrated if you find their application process a bit unnecessarily complex and disorienting.
 Maybe it just their thousands of lawyers trying to piece things together, poorly...

 ![Coinbase Business Account Application](/images/coinbase-biz-account-app.png)

 After some back and forth with Coinbase's customer service team, I eventually succeeded in setting up my business account with Coinbase, not the best possible experience but it is nice to know that there are real people looking at your application and figuring things out.

+One good thing about Coinbase is that they recently [eliminated the fees when you buy or sell USDC via fiat currency](https://www.coinbase.com/blog/increasing-access-to-usdc-internationally-commission-free-trading), meaning if your business are making crypto income in USDC, you can convert it to fiat currencies, e.g, USD without friction and loss.

 In the process, I do want to give a shout out to [Sejda](https://www.sejda.com/) which is the best free no hassel online PDF modifying and signing tool that I can find, use it wisely so that you don't ever need to do the print, sign and scan dance again.